Tata Harrier EV: Interior

 The Harrier EV's interior includes a dual-tone grey and white color scheme, leatherette seats, and a panoramic sunroof.
 It is equipped with a 14.5-inch infotainment screen, a 12.25-inch instrument cluster, and a 10.25-inch digital driver display.
 Additional features include a 540° camera system, summon mode, OTA updates, and connected car services via Tata's iRA platform.

-Powertrain and Performance
+Powertrain and performance

 The Harrier EV offers two LFP battery packs: 65 kWh and 75 kWh.
 Tata claims a range of up to 627 km on India's MIDC test cycle and 0–100 km/h acceleration in 6.3 seconds using Boost Mode.
 The AWD variant includes dual electric motors delivering up to 390. bhp and 504 Nm of torque.

 Charging options include 120 kW DC fast charging (20–80% in 25 minutes) and AC home charging at 3.3 kW or 7.2 kW.
 It also supports Vehicle-to-Load (V2L) and Vehicle-to-Vehicle (V2V) power transfer.

 Safety and ADAS

-Safety features include 6 or 7 airbags (variant dependent), ABS with EBD, ESP, electronic parking brake with auto-hold, and Level 2 ADAS including adaptive cruise control and lane-keeping assist.
+Safety features include 6 or 7 airbags (it depends on the variant), ABS with EBD, ESP, electronic parking brake with auto-hold, and Level 2 ADAS including adaptive cruise control and lane-keeping assist.

-The Harrier.ev for India was rated 5 Star in Bharat NCAP in 2025.
+The Harrier.ev for India was rated 5 Star in Bharat NCAP (based on Latin NCAP 2016) in 2025.